White Water Rafting in Golden BC – FAQs

-For more information on each of our guides, visit our ‘Our Crew‘ page
+For more information on each of our guides, visit Our Crew page

 There will be various points throughout the trip when they tell you to hold on or get down, and it’s necessary to follow their instructions.

-To read more about our commitment to safety, have a look at our Safety page.
+To read more about our commitment to safety, have a look at our safety page.